This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Insulin is a hormone made by the pancreas that helps keep blood sugar levels normal.
-Insulin helps your body take sugar out of your blood and use it for energy.
-You may need to take insulin because your pancreas is not making enough.
+Insulin is a hormone made by the pancreas.
+Insulin helps your body use sugar for energy.
+It removes sugar from your blood and helps lower your blood sugar levels.
+You may need to take insulin if your pancreas is not making enough.
 You may also need to take insulin if your body cannot use insulin correctly.

 How to store insulin: